A society which embraces diversity, celebrates connected communities, and has equitable employment opportunities for

 Why did Scarf start?

 Whilst volunteering with the refugee community in 2009-2010, we observed firsthand how hard it can be for newly arrived young people to find jobs, despite having a great attitude and a willingness to take on anything!
 Then we learned that unemployment rates amongst humanitarian migrants can be staggeringly high – up to 43%.
-More research revealed that people seeking protection, and those from refugee/migrant backgrounds face significant barriers to employment including limited English, lack of Australian work experience, impacts of past trauma on health and wellbeing, low confidence and discrimination.
+More research revealed that people seeking protection, and those from refugee/migrant backgrounds face significant barriers to employment including limited English, lack of Australian work experience and local references, impacts of past trauma on health and wellbeing, low confidence and discrimination.
 In September 2010, Scarf was founded to break down these barriers and change that statistic.
 We’re on a mission to create an inclusive and supportive environment for young people to gain hospitality knowledge, skills and experience.
 We’re also advocating for more inclusive hiring practices in the hospitality industry.
 Our vision is a society which celebrates diversity and has equitable employment opportunities for all young people.

 What difference does Scarf make?